-Members and nonmembers' fees are payable monthly without notice by applying the unit quotas to the volume of metric tons of products sold or consumed in the preceding month by each member and nonmember.
-In the event of delayed payments, CORES charges a penalty of 300 basis points over the legal Spanish interest rate (5%) for the duration of the payment moratorium.
-By law, failure to settle the fee within 45 days is a grave infraction.
+Member and nonmember fees, payable monthly without notice, are calculated based on unit quotas to the volume of metric tons of products sold or consumed in the preceding month by each member and nonmember.
+In the event of delayed payments, CORES charges a penalty of 300 basis points over the legal Spanish interest rate (5.5% as of August 2008) for the duration of the payment moratorium.
+By law, failure to settle the fee is a grave infraction.
 The Ministry of Industry will take action against the operator, which could eventually result in the termination of its license.
 Given this incentive, the rate of nonpayment is expected to remain nil or negligible.